mwilliamsonholmes/Game-Final/README.md

 # ARCADE

-Arcade it is a fun station project for anyone interested in making boredom go away.
+Arcade is a fun project for anyone interested in curing their boredom.
-Besides that it is a inclusive project that assist persons with disabilities  with movement controls and voice commands.
+Arcade can be played with keyboard inputs, facial tracking, and voice commands.
-There are two games, you could play.
+There are two games you could play:
 * Stars and Bombs (you can play, solo, cooperative with other person or against AI)
 * And a Star Trek Multiplayer game that you have to use the warp speed to get to the next solar system first, divided in to teams.